TwentyPorts/ACM-Research-Coding-Challenge/README.md

 Given the following dataset in `ClusterPlot.csv`, determine the number of clusters by using any clustering algorithm. **You're allowed to use any Python library you want to implement this**, just document which ones you used in this README file.
 Try to complete this as soon as possible.

 Regardless if you can or cannot answer the question, provide a short explanation of how you got your solution or how you think it can be solved in your README.md file.

+## RESPONSE

+Python libraries installed: pandas, matplotlib, scikit-learn

+Existing code taken from the following sources (with some modifications):
+    Ankit Prasad's K-Means Clustering Algorithm at https://medium.com/code-to-express/k-means-clustering-for-beginners-using-python-from-scratch-f20e79c8ad00
+    Vik Paruchuri's K-Means Clustering Algorithm at https://www.dataquest.io/blog/k-means-clustering-us-senators/

+To solve this problem, I first did some research online on clustering algorithms, since I haven't had much experience with Python or machine learning.

+Looking at the given cluster plot, my first thought was that it looked like 2 clusters of data points separated by a gap along the y-axis.
+The clearest solution for me was an algorithm that grouped clusters based on the proximity of data points to each other, with no need to consider outliers.
+In other words, if a lot of data points were close together, they would go in the same cluster.
+I ended up choosing a K-Means clustering algorithm, using means instead of medians due to the lack of outliers in the given data.

+I eventually settled with a cluster (centroid) count of 3 instead of 2 due to the top cluster being less dense than the bottom one, which is why the top cluster was split apart and identified as 2 separate clusters by the K-Means algorithm.
+I then implemented it by importing the relevant Python libraries.